solidi/writing/21-be-a-rock-star-at-pull-requests.md

 **Review your commits and provide comments in the review.** Reduce the ambiguity by self reviewing your own newly minted pull request immediately.
 Provide proactive summary content to lines that need clarification so that the reviewer has a clear context.

 **Be open to feedback, always.** The reviewer likely has good intentions.
-Take the feedback well by asking questions and making suggestive edits now, or deferring them in an agreed matter.
+Take the feedback well by asking questions and making suggestive edits now, or deferring them in an agreed manner.
 Respectful reviews are [useful ones](https://testing.googleblog.com/2019/11/code-health-respectful-reviews-useful.html).

 **Capture conversations in the tool.** Many times discussions had occurred around the pull request.
 However, that knowledge is missing for others.
 Follow up, and write the outcomes in the tool.
 This action will immensely add context to others.